hirrolot/metalang99/README.md

 ### Q: What about compile-time errors?

-A: Metalang99 detects and reports about syntactic errors, where possible.
+A: Metalang99 detects and reports about syntax mismatches, where possible.
 For example (`-E` flag):

 ```c
 // !"Metalang99 syntax error": `123`